Best Of17 min read

 • Integrates with 800+ apps and the entire Zoho suite

-• Highly customizable without needing to hire a developer
+• Highly customizable without hiring a developer

 Cons:

-• Interface feels dated compared to Pipedrive or Monday — this is a real thing, not just aesthetics
+• Interface feels dated compared to Pipedrive or Monday

 7. Streak — Best for Startups That Live and Breathe in Gmail